aws/aws-cdk/packages/aws-cdk-lib/aws-synthetics/README.md

 ### Timeout

-You can set how long the canary is allowed to run before it must stop by setting `timeout`.
+You can set how long the canary is allowed to run before it must stop with the `timeout` property.

 ```ts
 import * as cdk from "aws-cdk-lib";